 Since then, I have been involved in research and teaching within three laboratories at EPFL.
 Up to 1991, I was in the Civil Engineering Department where I continued work on measurement systems, fatigue and fracture mechanics in collaboration with industry.
 After a long consulting job in the USA, I formed the Knowledge Systems Group there in 1988.

-From 1991 to 1996, I was in the Computer Science Department where I continued to focus on software applications for the construction industry.
+From 1991 to 1996, I was at the Artificial Intelligence Laboratory in the Computer Science Department where I continued to focus on software applications for the construction industry.
 In 1996, I moved back to the Civil Engineering Department and was nominated “Extraordinary Professor” (!!) in 1999 and “Ordinary Professor” in 2005.
 I took over the direction of the Applied Computing and Mechanics Laboratory (IMAC) in November 2000.
 From 2001 to 2006, I was Chair of the Structural Engineering Institute within the School of Architecture, Civil and Environmental Engineering.